Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

     }
     ```

     There are two C# concepts you may not be familiar with that are introduced in this code.
 Modern C# projects are created [nullable aware][csharp-nullableaware].
 This means that code assumes you're **not** going to use null, and that objects should always be assigned values.
-So when you do use null, you mark it as such.
+So, when you do use null, you mark it as such.
 When you declare a variable with the modification `?` you're indicating that it _could_ be null.

     To help developers understand when null is expected, the `System.Diagnostics.CodeAnalysis` contains many attributes that help annotate your code with how null is expected.
 In this case, the `gameObject` parameter was marked with the `[NotNullWhen(true)]` attribute.
 Attributes are like metadata assigned to any sort of code declaration.
-The `NotNullWhen` attribute is reserved for method parameters, and indicates that when either `true` or `false` is returned, the parameter won't be null.
-In the case of this method, when `true` is returned, it's indicating that the `gameObject` parameter is going to containn an instance of the game object at that position.
+The `NotNullWhen` attribute is reserved for method parameters and indicates that when either `true` or `false` is returned, the parameter won't be null.
+In the case of this method, when `true` is returned, it's indicating that the `gameObject` parameter is going to contain an instance of the game object at that position.

 01. Back in _GameObject.cs_, update the `Move` method to check the map for any other object.
 If an object is found at that position, we want to **touch** it.
 If the **touch** test returns `false` it means that we can't move into that position, so the `Move` method must also return `false` to indicate that the movement failed.